Dean Austin: Coaching career

 In September 2019, Austin returned to Watford, joining the coaching staff as an assistant to new manager Quique Sánchez Flores.
 He departed the club for the second time when Flores was sacked in December.

+On 25 August 2021, Austin was confirmed as Director of Football at St Albans.
 As of April 2022, Austin was studying on the FA's technical director course.

-On 13 December 2022, Austin was appointed head of recruitment at Coventry City.
+On 13 December 2022, Austin left St Albans for the position of head of recruitment at Coventry City.